 There have been about a dozen methods proposed for mitigating loss of plasticity.
 We categorize them into four main types: resetting, regularization, architectural, and optimizer solutions.

 \textbf{Resetting.} This paper draws inspiration from resetting methods, which reinitialize subsets of neurons or parameters~\citep{zilly2020negative,dohare2021continual,nikishin2022primacy,nikishin2023deep,sokar2023dormant, dohare2023maintaining}.
-For instance, Continual Backprop \citep{dohare2021continual}, tracks a utility measure for each neuron and resets neurons with utility below a certain threshold.
-This procedure involves multiple hyper-parameters, including the utility threshold, the maturity threshold, the replacement rate, and the utility decay rate. \citet{sokar2023dormant} propose a similar but simpler idea.
+For instance, Continual Backprop \citep{dohare2021continual} tracks a utility measure for each neuron, \rebuttal{ranks neurons based on utility and resets the $k$ lowest utility neurons.
+The value of $k$ is determined by combination of a hyper-paramter called replacement rate and how recently the neuron was reset.} This procedure involves multiple hyper-parameters, including the maturity threshold, the replacement rate, and the utility decay rate. \citet{sokar2023dormant} propose a similar but simpler idea.
 Instead of tracking utilities for each neuron, they periodically compute the activations on a batch of data.
-Every neuron that has small average activation relative to other neurons in the corresponding layer of the neural network, is reset.
-A related solution to resetting individual neurons is to keep a replay buffer and train a newly initialized neural network from scratch on data in the buffer~\citep{igl2020transient}, either using the original labels or via distillation using the current network's outputs as targets.
+A neuron is reset if it has small average activation relative to other neurons in the corresponding layer of the neural network.
+A related solution to resetting individual neurons is to keep a replay buffer and train a newly initialized neural network from scratch on data in the buffer~\citep{igl2020transient}, either using the original labels or using the current network's outputs as targets.
 This is a conceptually simple but computationally very expensive method.
 Inspired by these approaches, the aim of this paper is to develop a simple regularization method that implicitly, and smoothly, resets weights with low utility.

 \textbf{Regularization.} A number of methods have been proposed that regularize neural network parameters~\citep{ash2020warm,kumar2020implicit,lyle2022understanding}.
 The most similar approach to our method is L2 regularization, which regularizes parameters towards zero.
 While L2 regularization reduces parameter magnitudes which helps mitigate plasiticy loss, regularizing toward the origin is likely to collapse the ranks of the weight matrices as well as lead to so-called mutually frozen weights \citep{zilly2021plasticity}, both of which may have adverse effects on plasticity.
 In contrast, our regenerative regularization approach avoids these issues.
 Another method similar to ours is Shrink \& Perturb \citep{ash2020warm} which is a two-step procedure applied at regular intervals.
 The weights are first shrunk by multiplying with a scalar and then perturbed by adding random noise.
 The shrinkage and noise scale factors are hyper-parameters.
 In Appendix~\ref{appendix:shrink-and-perturb-connection}, we discuss the relationship between Shrink \& Perturb and the regenerative regularization we propose.
 Additional regularization methods to mitigate plasticity loss include those proposed by \citet{lyle2022understanding}, which regularizes a neural network's output towards earlier predictions, and \citet{kumar2020implicit}, which maximizes feature rank.